wpmetabox/docs/_docs/composer.md

 title: Composer
 ---

 [Composer](https://getcomposer.org) is a package dependency manager for PHP.
 It's kind of [TGM Activation class](https://tgmpluginactivation.com) for WordPress, but works for any PHP package.
 Composer allows us to include other PHP libraries in our projects without conflict between them.

 Without Composer, if a project requires 2 libraries A and B, and both of them requires a library C, then C might be included twice.
 The scenario can get worse if A and B includes different version of C which can cause a conflict when loading the library.
 Composer helps us to avoid this issue.

 Besides, there are more than 100K packages for us to explore if we use Composer.
 They can be a framework like Laravel, Symphony or a package to handle the payment with Stripe or authenticate with social networks.
 That means lots of possibility to do something with less code by standing on shoulders of giants!

-Fortunately, **Meta Box is totally compatible with Composer** and you can use it as a library for your projects.
+Meta Box is totally compatible with Composer and you can use it as a library for your projects.
 As Meta Box is a WordPress-specific package, the "project" term here means a WordPress website, plugin or theme.
 This tutorial will show you how to use it for a plugin.
-I will name the plugin **MB Composer Example** and its code is [available on Github](https://github.com/wpmetabox/mb-composer-example).
+The source code of the plugin is [available on Github](https://github.com/wpmetabox/mb-composer-example).

 ## Installing Composer